asif-mp3/asif-mp3/README.md

 ## 🚀 About Me

-I'm a pre-final year Computer Science Engineering student at VIT Chennai with a passion for building scalable, cloud-native solutions at the intersection of **AWS, AI/ML, and Full-Stack Development**.
+I'm a Final year Computer Science Engineering student at VIT Chennai with a passion for building scalable, cloud-native solutions at the intersection of **AWS, AI/ML, and Full-Stack Development**.
 I thrive on solving real-world problems through innovative technology and clean, efficient code.

 - 🏆 **SIH 2024 Finalist** | Ranked 38th/675 teams in VITISH, Top 50 nationally